raspiblitz/raspiblitz/README.md

 ![shango1](pictures/shango1.png)

+#### RaspiBlitz as Backend for BTCPayServer (experimental)

+BTCPay Server is a solution to be your own payment processor to accept Lightning Payments for your online store: https://github.com/btcpayserver/btcpayserver here is how to connect the RaspiBlitz as your payment node:

+##### BTCPayserver config

+Make sure you have these setting in: `<installdir>/NBXplorer/.nbxplorer/Main/settings.config`

+`btc.rpc.url=http://[YOUR RASPIBLITZ IP/DOMAIN]:8332/
+btc.rpc.user=raspibolt
+btc.rpc.password=[PASSWORD B]`

+Command to start NBExplorer:
+`./run.sh --datadir /opt/NBXplorer/.nbxplorer --btcnodeendpoint <raspiblitz-ip> &`

+Start btcpayserver as normal, it will connect to raspiblitz thru NBXplorer

+##### Raspiblitz config

+Make sure you have this in: `/mnt/hdd/bitcoin/bitcoin.conf`

+`rpcallowip=[BTCPAYSERVER IP]/255.255.255.0
+whitelist=[BTCPAYSERVER IP]
+rpcuser=raspibolt
+rpcpassword=[PASSWORD B]`

+Thanks to @RobEdb (ask on twitter for more details) running his demo store with RaspiBlitz: https://store.edberg.eu - buy a picture of [him and Andreas](https://store.edberg.eu/produkt/jag-andreas/) :)

 ## Educational Tutorials

 *Once the Setup Process is done, the learning and building should begin ... more detailed educational content should be added in this section in the future.*